 Positive effects of Auricular electrical stimulation on postoperative acute pain could be demonstrated in patients undergoing tonsillectomy and laparoscopic nephrectomy (10, 11).

-In contrast to other therapeutic options, such as opioids or invasive spinal cord stimulation, Auricular Vagus Nerve Stimulation provides a minimal-invasive, non-pharmacological, and sustainable therapy for acute and chronic pain patients.
+In contrast to other therapeutic options, such as opioids or invasive spinal cord stimulation, Auricular Vagus Nerve Stimulation provides a minimally-invasive, non-pharmacological, and sustainable therapy for acute and chronic pain patients.

 (2) E.T.
 Peuker and T.J.
 Filler.
 Clin Anat 15: 35-37, 2002.